oracle-livelabs/oci/healthcare-innovations/ai-vision/setup-ocicli/setup-ocicli.md

 ![Navigate to Data Labeling](images/add-api-keys.png " ")

-## Task 3: Generate and Download Key Pair
+## Task 3: Generate and Download RSA Key Pair in PEM format used for API Signing

 Choose an Option to Generate a new key pair, if you already have keys generated you can upload them here, most important is when you generate the key pair download both of them, Click **Add** button